Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 - `width`: A number, determines how wide the container is, identical to KubeJS's default inventory width.
 Required
 - `height`: A number, determines how tall the container is, identical to KubeJS's default inventory height.
 Required
-- `inputFilter`: An ingredient, a filter for what items are allowed into the container, identical to KubeJS' default inventory inputFilter.
+- `inputFilter`: An ingredient, a filter for what items are allowed into the container, identical to KubeJS's default inventory inputFilter.
 Optional
 - `size`: A `Predicate<Size>`, a filter for what size of items are allowed into the container.
 Optional
 - `weight`: A `Predicate<Weight>`, a fitler for what weight of items are allowed into the container.
 Optional